 - those with indefinite leave to remain in the UK

-Sponsoring someone does not guarantee that they’ll be allowed to come to or stay in the UK.
+Sponsoring someone does not guarantee that they’ll get a visa to work for you in the UK.

 How to get a sponsor licence